 6. Bury unfavorable search results and articles

 It’s highly unlikely that Google will remove news articles about a CEO, especially if that content is featured by a major publisher or syndicate.
-So, the best course of action is to bury negative Google search results through tactical SEO.
+So, the best course of action is to bury negative Google search results by understanding what SEO is and how it works.

 A study conducted by Moz found that merely 7 percent of those surveyed said they browse past the first page of search results.
 That means the vast majority of searchers wouldn’t even see your content if it was pushed off the front page.
 Burying unfavorable content in the SERPs allows you to craft the narrative you want others to see.
 And executives agree this strategy is important to business success.